dushyantkhosla/cli-4-ds/.Trash-0/files/08_awk.md

 PS: Yes, there are tools that allow you to work with larger-than-RAM files on a single machine (`Spark`, `Dask` and perhaps some more), but we'll keep that for later.

-## 1 - Introduction

-`awk` is not *just a command line tool*.

-It is a tiny, but full-featured Turing-complete **programming language** modeled on C, used to **process up to GBs of structured data**.
-The benefits of awk are best realized when the data has some kind of <u>structure</u>.
-It extends the idea of text editing into data processing, analysis, extraction and reporting.
-A typical example of an `awk` program is one that transforms data into a formatted report, such as ingesting server log files.
-It extensively uses the string datatype, arrays indexed by key strings, and regular expressions.

- It lets you do stuff on the command line which you never imagined.
-It's a self-contained **mini data analytics software**.
-And it is relatively easy to learn.

-Quoting Wikipedia

-> *The AWK language is a **data-driven scripting language** consisting of a set of actions to be taken against streams of textual data – either run directly on files or used as part of a pipeline – for purposes of extracting or transforming text.*

-And quoting Alfred V., one of the creators of the language (the A in `awk`)

-> *"**AWK** is a language for processing text files.
-A file is treated as a sequence of records, and by default each line is a record.
-Each line is broken up into a sequence of fields, so we can think of the first word in a line as the first field, the second word as the second field, and so on.
-An AWK program is a sequence of pattern-action statements.
-AWK reads the input a line at a time.
-A line is scanned for each pattern in the program, and for each pattern that matches, the associated action is executed."*

 ## 2 - Features